 Made from only 4 simple ingredients in only 10 minutes, this homemade caramel is salty, sweet, and irresistibly buttery.
 No candy thermometer required and the possibilities for serving are endless.
 (Though just a spoon is acceptable!)
 Use caution as the cooking caramel may splatter.
 Stand back and wear kitchen gloves if desired.
+Review recipe notes prior to beginning.

 - 1 cup (200g) granulated sugar